taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ---

-Starting from Nov 2022, I decided to get certified in AWS.
+Starting from end of Nov 2022, I decided to get certified in AWS.
 This blog shares my experience, resources I have gathered, and tips I have learned during my cloud certification journey.

 ## Background required to get started with cloud certification